cobrex1/TownyMenu/README.md

 # TownyMenu
  Spigot Plugin for Towny designed to simplify the ownership and management of Towns and Plots.

- IMPORTANT: IF YOU WOULD LIKE SUPPORT FOR THE PRE-RELEASE VERSION OF TOWNY USE THIS LINK: https://drive.google.com/file/d/1kQjhX04Ll67FMfrA9hWa0ABGitNP8iUV/view?usp=sharing
+ IMPORTANT: IF YOU WOULD LIKE SUPPORT FOR THE PRE-RELEASE VERSION OF TOWNY USE THIS LINK TO DOWNLOAD TOWNYMENU: https://drive.google.com/file/d/1kQjhX04Ll67FMfrA9hWa0ABGitNP8iUV/view?usp=sharing

  # Commands
  /tm | /townmenu - open the town management menu